Katrinn05/PlotScript/README.md

 The aim of this project is to develop an interpreter for a custom-designed programming language called **PlotScript**.
 The language is intended for easy generation of 2D plots from both static and dynamic data sources.
 PlotScript supports mathematical functions, data import from external files, and exporting charts to image formats.

 ### Type of Translator
-The program is implemented as an **interpreter**, which analyzes and executes PlotScript code at runtime.
+The program will be implemented as an **interpreter**, which analyzes and executes PlotScript code at runtime.

 ### Expected Output of the Program
 The PlotScript interpreter will: